Hawker Hart Trainer K6482, 152 Squadron, RAF Acklington

 The primary cause of the crash was due to Sgt Mycroft flying direct route between Turnhouse and Acklington and then becoming lost and flying into cloud obscured high ground.
 A contributing factor was F/O Deanesly, as the more senior officer, allowing Sgt Mycroft to fly back himself without Deanesly as a guide.

 Sgt Mycroft was buried at Chevington Cemetery with full military honours, he was only 24 when he died and had less than 100 hours flying experience.

 The Crash Site

 At the spot where the Hawker Hart crashed, overlooking Goldscleugh Farm, there is a noticeable burnt patch on the ground marked by a small cairn.
 In this area are various small burnt components from the aircraft.
 Below this however, in a small ditch, are large section of tubular framework, the tail of the aircraft, one of the undercarriage legs and various other large sections.
 It appears that the aircraft was broken up at the impact point and dragged onto the softer ground below and buried.

 Further down the hill again can be found the radiator from the underside of the fuselage, apparently dragged here and hidden out of view.
-The Kestrel engine, which was once still at the site, was removed by the recovery team who were sent up to salvage Lancaster KB745, which crashed nearby in 1944.
-It is likely that this same team were responsible for braking up the Hart wreckage and burying it.
+The Kestrel engine, which was once still at the site, was removed by the recovery team who were sent up to salvage Lancaster KB745 which crashed nearby in 1944.
+It is likely that this same team were responsible for breaking up the Hart wreckage and burying it.